 Other techniques for managing high volume networks include NetFlow and sFlow.
 Each has its strengths and weaknesses and you can read more about NetFlow and sFlow techniques here.

 Network analysis, in general, is an advanced topic that is half experience and half training.
 It’s possible to train someone to understand every detail about network packets, but unless that person also has knowledge of the target network, and some experience to identify anomalies, they won’t get very far.
 The tools I’ve listed in this article can be used by experienced network admins who already know what they’re looking for, but aren’t sure which tools are best.
-They can also be used by more junior sysadmins to gain experience with how networks look during day-to-day operation, which will help identify issues later on.
+They can also be used by more junior sysadmins to gain experience with how networks look during day-to-day operations, which will help identify issues later on.